Last Updated on

 Family reunion expenses can add up quickly.
-Decide how you are going to split the bill and how much each family can afford.
-The budget needs to factor in lodging, food, and activities.
+Decide with committee members how you are going to split the bill and how much each family can afford.
+The reunion plan budget needs to factor in lodging, food, and activities.
 Keep in mind travel costs to the reunion location as well.

 Find the Best Places for a Family Reunion for any budget.

 Family members need to know what dates to save ASAP.
 Whatever is on the calendar first usually gets top priority.
-For a large family reunion, you should give at least 6 months in advance.
+For a large family reunion, send invitations at least 6 months in advance.

 Matching shirts are a fun tradition AND a cool souvenir.
 Custom Ink lets you create a t-shirt design, then invite family members to choose shirt size and even pay for their shirts right online.
 Keep in mind that custom shirts are priced based on quantity, so the more shirts you buy, the cheaper they will be.

 Here are some fun Games for the Beach & Park that are great for family reunion fun.

 Play the games your family always played.
 Do the activities that are always a hit.
 Everyone will be looking forward to it.
 My family loves to have a karaoke night, go fishing, and play our favorite card game, Scum.

 A long car ride can still be enjoyable with these printable road trip games.

 Assign each family to be in charge of a meal or two.
 Some families may choose to cook and others may order food.
 They can plan what they want and keep it within a price range they can afford.
 And it’s a great time to share a favorite family recipe.

 Just because you create a schedule, doesn’t mean you need to stick with it.
 A schedule is a great idea, as long as you think of it as more of a guideline.
 With so many grandparents, teens, and babies, some activities may take longer than planned.
-Others may not work out at all, and that’s ok.
+Others may not work out at all, and that’s okay.
 The most important thing is to make quality memories together.

 All photos by Tiffany Vaughn.